flomotlik/blog/_posts/2013-02-11-Using-PhantomJS-for-backend-tests.markdown

 get a better understanding of what you can do.
 <script src="https://gist.github.com/flomotlik/4757094.js"></script>

-If you want to use Capybara with the [parallel_tests gem](https://github.com/grosser/parallel_tests) you can use the setup we use for Codeship:
+Here is the Capybara config with the [parallel_tests gem](https://github.com/grosser/parallel_tests) setup we use for Codeship:
 <script src="https://gist.github.com/flomotlik/4757186.js"></script>

 Additionally this raises javascript errors and increases the